NotDumbDev/NotDumbDev/README.md

 ###

-<h4 align="left">- Im a professional Roblox Scripter with 5 years of scripting experience with Roblox Luau. <br>- Currently learning Roblox Typescript</h4>
+<h4 align="left">- Im a professional Roblox Scripter with 5 years of scripting experience with Roblox Luau. <br>- Currently learning Roblox Typescript<br>- Currenly working on a custom IDE (soon!)</h4>

 ###